danadria/danadria.github.io/_pages/about.md

 Hi! 👋
 ======

-My name is Daniel Anadria.
-I am a statistican and a data scientist pursuing a doctoral degree in clinical data science at Utrecht University.
+My name is Daniel Anadria and I am pursuing a doctoral degree in clinical data science at Utrecht University.

-I have a background in psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on clinical natural language processing (NLP) and text mining.
+I have a background in research psychology, methodology and statistics for behavioral, biomedical and social sciences, and applied data science with a strong focus on clinical natural language processing (NLP) and text mining.

-My research explores ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on clinical NLP systems.
+My Ph.D. research explores ways to implement fair and transparent automated decision-making systems in healthcare, specifically focusing on NLP algorithms.
 My supervisors at Utrecht University are Dr. Anastasia Giachanou and Prof. Dr. Daniel Oberski.

 <!-- I am a rising statistician and a data scientist in the final year